nablang/nablang/doc/nabla/basic-syntax.md

 ## method calling

-method is the boundary of lexical scoping for local vars
+method definition is the boundary of lexical scoping for local vars

 `:` lookup passes object, then goes to `Kernel` (it's meta class includes `self`), so methods on `Object` is much fewer.